endeavouros-arm/images/README.md

 # ARM Images
-Images for the installation of EndeavourOS on ARM devices These images contain an EndeavourOS image complete up to including the "Desktop-Base + Common packages".
+Images for the installation of EndeavourOS on ARM devices <br />
+These images contain an EndeavourOS image complete up to including the "Desktop-Base + Common packages". <br />
-The only things missing is some personalization and configuration plus a Desktop Environment or Window Manager.
+The only things missing is some personalization and configuration plus a Desktop Environment or Window Manager. <br />
 These are provided by a Calamares installer.

 # Installation Instructions